-2 The structure for facility security is not united.

-[Organizational factor 6]

-3 The system concerning storage of nuclear fuel material which includes technical standards is not developed.

-[Organizational factor (1), (2) and (7)]

-(2) The effort to reflect knowledge on nuclear safety in work was insufficient (factor concerning encapsulation/storage management).
+2 With regard to the exit of the workers, appropriate contamination check was not conducted and remaining contamination was overlooked, and as a result, the workers were allowed to exit.
+The following measures will be taken for the above issues.
+Based on the result of checking the preparation situation of decontamination equipment (shower for decontamination and decontamination kit), greenhouses and curing material, which are necessary for emergency response, the equipment that is necessary for the response at the time of the occurrence of contamination will be clarified in the manual etc. Also, training is being provided on setting the greenhouse and conducting body decontamination.
+The common guideline of the JAEA concerning response in the event of the occurrence of body contamination was formulated.
+In it, basic items concerning the method to measure body contamination (points of consideration to avoid overlook contamination), as well as method to conduct decontamination of contaminated people, were clarified.
+[Summary of measures against the organizational factors] Eighteen items of the organizational factors were sorted out as below using the categorization of JOFL.
+Also, eight organizational factors were classified into the following three factors: factor concerning encapsulation, factor concerning encapsulation/storage management, and factor concerning planning/implementing work.
+(1) The system to manage work (decision-making process) was not clear (factor concerning encapsulation).
+1 The system to check appropriateness of work process is not clear.
+[Organizational factor 5] 2 The structure for facility security is not united.
+[Organizational factor 6] 3 The system concerning storage of nuclear fuel material which includes technical standards is not developed.
+[Organizational factor $(1)$ , $(2)$ and $(7)$ ] (2) The effort to reflect knowledge on nuclear safety in work was insufficient (factor concerning encapsulation/storage management).
 4 Check of security training concerning storage of nuclear fuel material is not sufficient.
-[Organizational factor 3] (5) The effort for preventive measures to reflect international standards and knowledge of other facilities is not sufficient.
-[Organizational factor (8), (9), (4) and (15] (3) Attention was not fully paid to securing safety (continuous attitude of suspicion) (factor concerning planning/implementing work).
+[Organizational factor 3] 5 The effort for preventive measures to reflect international standards and knowledge of other facilities is not sufficient.
+[Organizational factor $(8)$ , $(9)$ , $(4)$ and $(5)$ ] (3) Attention was not fully paid to securing safety (questioning attitude) (factor concerning planning/implementing work).
 6 The system to make rules on work procedures was not sufficient.
-[Organizational factor $\textcircled{4}$ , $\textcircled{1}$ , $\textcircled{1}$ and $\textcircled{8}$ ] $\ensuremath{\overline{\mathcal{T}}}$ Potential risks were overlooked, and carefulness to securing safety was lacked.
-[Organizational factor $\textcircled{10}$ (7) and $\textcircled{13}$ ] $\circledast$ As the supervisor was engaged in the work, he could not fully accomplish the responsibility as supervisor.
+[Organizational factor $(4)$ , $(1)$ , $(1)$ and $(1)$ ] 7 Ignorance of potential risks and lack of carefulness to securing safety.
+[Organizational factor $(10)$ (7) and $(13)$ ] 8 As the supervisor was engaged in the work, he could not fully accomplish the responsibility as supervisor.
 [Organizational factor $(f)$ and $(f)$ ] Also, the above factors (1), (2) and (3) were delved into deeper in order to determine the fundamental causes.
 The following measures will be taken against these causes. (a) Effort to improve the operational safety activity was not made.
 (Fundamental cause) With reference to the storage/handling of nuclear fuel material, investigation/reflection of the latest knowledge that can be obtained by sharing information concerning standards and similar facilities among relating sections and departments, as well as preparation for responding properly in the event of emergency, were not sufficient.
-(Measures) $\cdot$ For an appropriate security management of facilities, the managers (Director and General Manager) will ensure that the latest knowledge concerning storing/handling nuclear fuel material is reflected and the preparation measures for the possible accident/trouble are clarified in the work procedures of emergency response.
+(Measures) · For an appropriate security management of facilities, the managers (Director and General Manager) will ensure that the latest knowledge concerning storing/handling nuclear fuel material is reflected and the preparation measures for the presumable accident/trouble are clarified in the work procedures of emergency response.
 Specifically, the situation of the reflection of the latest knowledge on the storage/handling of nuclear fuel material for appropriate security management of the facilities as well as clarification of emergency work procedures will be clarified in the QMS document (review the manual etc.) as a perspective or review of planning individual work.